-- 1) Relevant high-level coursework or study at another institution (this includes academic courses as well as yeshiva and kollel study [Jewish institutions of learning]) - 2) Significant field experience and practice serving a leadership role within a Jewish community - 3) Exemption Examination (There are currently written Exemption Exams available for the following courses: Rabbinical Program: Intro to Midrash; Mysticism; Medieval Philosophy; Modern Philosophy; Cantorial Program: Festival Liturgy; Musical Skills I, II, and III; Cantillation; Both Programs: Counseling I and II; Education I; Life Cycle I and II; Shabbat Liturgy; High Holiday Liturgy; Intro Liturgy; students may test out of courses for which there are currently no written Exemption Exams orally.)
+- 1) Relevant high-level coursework or study at another institution (this includes academic courses as well as yeshiva and kollel study [Jewish institutions of learning]) - Significant field experience and practice serving a leadership role within a Jewish community (please note that students are generally not exempt from FWSS requirements regardless of prior experience). - 3) Exemption Examination (There are currently written Exemption Exams available for the following courses: Rabbinical Program: Intro to Midrash; Mysticism; Medieval Philosophy; Modern Philosophy; Cantorial Program: Festival Liturgy; Musical Skills I, II, and III; Cantillation; Both Programs: Counseling I and II; Education I; Ideas and Debates I and II; Life Cycle I and II; Shabbat Liturgy; High Holiday Liturgy; Intro Liturgy; students may test out of courses for which there are currently no written Exemption Exams orally.)